openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations of this specification MUST have security mechanisms in place to prevent inadvertent requests against this internal interface.
 Implementation options to fulfill this requirement include:

 * Authentication between the different parts within the Verifier
-* The Verifier may use a cryptographically random number in the request and require the component requesting the Authorization Request data to provide a matching a related cryptographically random number (see `transaction-id` and `request-id` in (#implementation_considerations_direct_post)).
+* Two cryptographically random numbers.
+The first being used to manage state between the Wallet and Verifier.
+The second being used to ensure that only a legitimate component of the Verifier can obtain the Authorization Response data.

 ## User Authentication using Verifiable Credentials